 No original research is expected.
 But, you are encouraged to make educated speculations about what interesting things could be done in this area.
 You have been a regurgitating undergraduate for a long time.
 This is an opportunity to show that you still have some creativity left in you!
 Don't worry, you are not expected to solve the problem of quantum gravity here.
 Just show that you are thinking for yourself.

-Don't forget to state all your sources clearly, also for the project.
+Don't forget to state all your sources clearly.
 This also includes the software that you use.
-If you use a specialized software package for GR, mention this.
-In this case the expectations are somewhat higher of course.

 We will be using mainly material from the following three texts: